AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

 \def A_WCHAR
   Macro used to express C++ string literals in a platform-independent way.
-Dependent on the definition of type \alib{characters;wchar} (which is in turn dependent on the platform, the compiler and optional compiler symbols), this macro defines string literals, which have an either two bytes or four byte character width, namely the width corresponding to the width of
+Dependent on the definition of type \alib{characters;wchar} (which is in turn dependent on the platform, the compiler and optional compiler-symbols), this macro defines string literals, which have an either two bytes or four byte character width, namely the width corresponding to the width of
   \b %wchar.